 Cenote Taak-Bi-Ha is managed by a local cooperative that looks after the surroundings and keeps it clean and well maintained.
 They make the price and the rules as well.

-As we mentioned before Taak-bi-a is a cave cenote which means that you will need to climb down some rustic wooden stairs from a small entrance to get into the huge cave where the cenote is situated.
+As we mentioned before Taak-bi-a is a cave cenote which means that you will need to climb down some wooden stairs from a small entrance to get into the huge cave where the cenote is situated.

-But worry not, because it is very easy to get in so much so that the entire place is suitable for families as well.
+It is very easy to get in so much so that the entire place is suitable for families as well.

 Thanks to its unique shape, size, and structure, the cenote Taak-bi ha is suitable for divers and snorkelers as well.
 Read on to check out the prices for each activity.